cf-convention/cf-conventions/.github/CONTRIBUTING.md

 ## General Guidelines

 1. **A given proposal should be discussed as one issue.** It shouldn't fork or be superseded by another one, unless that reflects what has happened to the proposal.
-This is so it is easy to trace the discussion tha led to a given agreed proposal.
+This is so it is easy to trace the discussion that led to a given agreed proposal.

 2. **A proposal should convey the reasoning and effect on all relevant sections of the specification.**
 An overview of all actual changes and the impact the changes have on the specification should be clear.